kubernetes/enhancements/keps/sig-scheduling/5598-opportunistic-batching/README.md

 automations, so be extremely careful here.
 -->

 No, it should not.
-Pods will only use the cache if they are targeted to a scheduler config with the feature enabled.
+Batching will improve the performance of some workloads, but should be transparent otherwise.

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?